 On October 31, 2006, the Minister of Finance (Canada) announced proposals to amend Canadian tax laws such that many income trusts which are not currently taxable will become taxable as of 2011.
 If the proposed amendments are enacted, then to the extent they are determined to apply to the Fund, the amount of cash available for distribution to our unitholders would be reduced.
-As described above, the Fund is seeking approval of its unitholders for a proposed "conversion" into a dividend paying corporation (see "Outlook").
+As described above, the Fund has received the approval of its unitholders for a proposed "conversion" into a dividend paying corporation, with such conversion expected to be made effective on January 1, 2011.